How Loan Consultants Prepare Professional CMA Reports

 - Cash Flow: Project cash flow using the indirect or direct method, ensuring that all sources and uses of cash are accounted for.

-Here's the thing: Balance Sheet Balancing: Make sure that the projected balance sheet balances (Assets = Liabilities + Equity).
+So, Here's the thing: Balance Sheet Balancing: Make sure that the projected balance sheet balances (Assets = Liabilities + Equity).
 If it doesn't, identify and correct any errors in the projections.

 Step 6: Sensitivity Analysis and Scenario Planning